 Every business must have one or more owners whose primary role is to invest money in the business.
 When a business is being started, it's generally the owners who polish the business idea and bring together the resources (money and people) needed to turn the idea into a business.
 The owners also hire employees to work for the company and help it reach its goals.
 Owners and employees depend on a third group of participants-customers.
-Ultimately, the goal of any business is to satisfy the needs of its customers.
+Ultimately, the goal of any business is to satisfy the needs of its customers in order to generate a profit for the owners.